Azzyypaaras/MythicMetals/PATCHNOTES.md

 - Increase the mining speed of Copper tools slightly (4.5 -> 5.0)
 - Increase the mining speed of Quadrillum tools slightly (5.5 -> 6.0)

+## Fixes

+- Steel and Osmium Chainmail armor can now be trimmed

 # 0.19.6

 ## Fixes